swcarpentry/DEPRECATED-bc/novice/shell/00-intro.md

     that will measure the relative abundance of 300 different proteins.
     The machine's output for a single sample is a file with one line for each protein.
-2. Calculate statistics for each of the proteins separately using a program her supervisor wrote called `goostat`.
+2. Calculate statistics (mean, center, spread, shape, unusual features, etc.) for each of the proteins separately using a program her supervisor wrote called `goostat`.
 3. Compare the statistics for each protein with corresponding statistics for each other protein